 Mountain Ridge Adventure

-At Mountain Ridge Adventure, you can experience the full thrill at the Zombie Zip Line Terror.
-The line starts at Weatherwax Road all the way from Johnson Road – 1/3 mile of uphills and steep turns, winding up at Schenectady.
+At Mountain Ridge Adventure, you’ll experience the thrill of the Zombie Zip Line Terror.
+The line starts at Weatherwax Road from Johnson Road – 1/3 mile of uphills and steep turns at Schenectady.

 Adirondack Animal Land Tour